Haiku Word Choices

 Square

 This post is going to start by stating the obvious: word choice is important for all writing.
 But it could be argued that the shorter the piece, the more precise language needs to be.
-Or, at least, poor word choices are more exposed when there are fewer words around them.
+Poorly chosen words are more exposed when there are fewer words around them.

-One of the reasons I first got into writing micro fiction—in particular 50- and 100-word pieces—was that it functions as an exercise in precise word selection and brevity.
-I find it similar with haiku, where there’s both pleasure and frustration in the search for the right word.
+One of the reasons I first got into short-form writing—initially with 50- and 100-word micro fiction, but then haiku—was that it functions as an exercise in word selection and brevity.
+There’s both pleasure and frustration in the search for the right word.

 bin day